SaschaKrause/countrees/README.md

 =============
 The **LEAN-FrontEndStack** is an opinionated **Seed** for single page apps (SPA).

-**LEAN** stands for some of the main technologies used in this seed
+**LEAN** is an acronym for some of the main technologies used in this seed
 * **L**ess *(extends CSS with dynamic behavior such as variables, mixins, operations and functions)*
 * **E**xpress *(minimal and flexible node.js web application framework)*
 * **A**ngularJS *(clientside MVC based JavaScript Framework)*